openzipkin/openzipkin.github.io/pages/instrumenting.md

 exceptions, this endpoint is associated with the traced process.
 For example, the service name drop-down in the Zipkin UI corresponds with Annotation.endpoint.serviceName or BinaryAnnotation.endpoint.serviceName.
-For the sake of usability, the cardinality of Endpoint.serviceName should be bounded.
+For the sake of usability, the cardinality of Endpoint.serviceName should be bound.
 For example, it shouldn't include variables or random numbers.

 **Span**

 A set of Annotations and BinaryAnnotations that correspond to a particular RPC.
-Spans contain identifying information such as traceId, spandId, parentId, and RPC name.
+Spans contain identifying information such as traceId, spanId, parentId, and RPC name.

 Spans are usually small.
 For example, the serialized form is often measured in